Public Affairs Firm Fighting Public Health Epidemic

 Neurodegenerative disease is the fastest-growing cause of death in the world.
-The autism epidemic shares the same timing, trajectory and more.
+The autism epidemic (a neuro-developmental epidemic) shares the same timing, trajectory and more.
 Coincidence or correlation?
-This website connects the dots.
 Misinformation and mismanagement are contributing to the global epidemic of brain disease in people of all ages.

 Alzheimer’s disease alone is killing 50-100 million people now and spreading fast.
 Experts suggest that the prevalence of brain disease will quadruple by 2050, if not sooner.
 Meanwhile, death rates from heart disease and cancer are dropping globally due to advances in nutrition, medicine and disease management.